A $\sqrt{2}$-accelerated FISTA for composite strongly convex problems: Numerical experiment

 The results are shown in \cref{fig:1}.
-All accelerated methods (FISTA, ADR and SR2FISTA) are faster than ISTA, and SR2FISTA converges slightly faster than the other accelerated methods.
+All accelerated methods (FISTA, ADR, and SR2FISTA) are faster than ISTA, and SR2FISTA converges slightly faster than the other accelerated methods.
 In the initial regime, FISTA and SR2FISTA outperform ADR, which is consistent with their $\Order{1/k^2}$ sublinear behavior in the transient phase.
-All the accelerated methods converge faster than $\Order{e^{-\sqrt{2q}k}}$, where $q = \mu/(L_g + \mu_h)$, the approximate worst-case rate of ADR and SR2FISTA.
-While the worst-case rate of FISTA is $\Order{e^{-\sqrt{q}k}}$, its observed convergence on this problem is similar to that of ADR and SR2FISTA.
+The observed convergence of all the accelerated methods is faster than the reference rate $\Order{\e^{-\sqrt{2q}k}}$, where $q = \mu/(L_g + \mu_h)$, the approximate worst-case rate of ADR and SR2FISTA.
+While the worst-case rate of FISTA is $\Order{\e^{-\sqrt{q}k}}$, its observed convergence on this problem is similar to that of ADR and SR2FISTA.